TSMC shares slide, as Taiwan plays down Intel's $20 bln expansion challenge | Technology

 "First of all I believe that our whole semiconductor ecosystem is very good, and secondly our manufacturers are awesome and are continually advancing their technology," she said.
 Wang said she would be happy to see Taiwan-U.S. cooperation on semiconductors "but of course we still hope they can increase their investment in Taiwan".

 TSMC did not immediately respond to a request for comment.
-LONG-TERM IMPACT?
+(For an interactive graphic of TSMC vs Intel, click on https://tmsnrt.rs/3vXf71A) LONG-TERM IMPACT?

 The move by Intel's new Chief Executive Pat Gelsinger aims to restore Intel's reputation after manufacturing stumbles sent shares plunging last year.
 Sherman Shang, a research analyst at Fubon Securities Investment Services in Taipei, said Intel had tried to do this before without much success and that "fundamentally" the new plan was no different, meaning TSMC should be unaffected, and its advanced technology was difficult to match in any case.